Teen Driving Safety in the COVID-19 Era Report

 Before we discuss teens specifically, let’s look at a few of the ways COVID-19 has created additional concerns for drivers in general.

-The Aceable survey found several interesting coronavirus-related driving issues:
+The Aceable survey found several interesting coronavirus-related driving issues:74% will travel by vehicle rather than plane aceable

-20% of drivers say that the COVID-19 crisis has made them a more anxious driver.
+• 20% of drivers say that the COVID-19 crisis has made them a more anxious driver.
 Living in the age of the pandemic has had adverse psychological effects on most of us.
 The Coronavirus presents a constant stressor in our lives.
-Only a few months into the pandemic, Dartmouth College found a notable increase in the anxiety and depression of college students.
+Only a few months into the pandemic, Dartmouth College found a notable increase in the anxiety and depression2020 07 200727114731.htm Releases of college students.
 These general feelings naturally impact every area of our lives, including driving.
-Studies have shown that high levels of anxiety can reduce reaction times, and since reaction times are critical on the road, anxiety could be producing worse drivers.
+Studies have shown that high levels of anxiety can reduce reaction times2209744 High Levels Of Anxiety Can Slow Down Your Reaction Times Article, and since reaction times are critical on the road, anxiety could be producing worse drivers.

-12% of drivers have admitted to drinking and driving since the beginning of the pandemic, and 10% admitted to driving after smoking marijuana.
-Researchers have found a “staggering” increase in depression and anxiety linked to the coronavirus.
+• 12% of drivers have admitted to drinking and driving since the beginning of the pandemic, and 10% admitted to driving after smoking marijuana.
+Researchers have found a “staggering” increase in depression and anxiety934882 Viewarticle linked to the coronavirus.
 And some Americans may be self-medicating with substances that impair their ability to drive safely.
+51% of americans have not disinfected car aceable

 These additional challenges of driving in the COVID-19 era are making driving more difficult for everyone.
 But teens are especially vulnerable.